 How much money did Amazon make on Prime Day?

 Amazon was predicted to gross $3.4 billion on Prime Day last year, although we don’t know if that prediction is accurate as Amazon doesn’t release such information.
 However, it did announce that third party sellers shifted a billion dollars of product in just one day.
 As for its own sales, Amazon was content to say that “sales this Prime Day surpassed Cyber Monday, Black Friday and the previous Prime Day, when comparing 36-hour periods, making this once again the biggest shopping event in Amazon history.”
-That’s a little sneaky, mind you: last Prime Day only ran for 24 hours, not 36.
+That’s a little sneaky, mind you: as the 2017 sale only ran for 24 hours, not 36.